oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/predict-visualize-analyze/predict-visualize-analyze.md

     ![Upload new images for prediction](./images/upload-new-images-for-prediction.png " ")

+5. Check images in your new bucket

     Validation images are now uploaded.

+    ![Review uploaded images](./images/uploaded-new-images.png " ")

     You can return to Oracle Analytics and continue there.

-    ![Review uploaded images](./images/uploaded-new-images.png " ")

 ## Task 3: Connect Oracle Analytics to OCI Vision